 After spending our arrival day exploring Paris on our own and a second day touring Paris and Versailles with local guides, our group headed west, stopping in Rouen to have lunch and explore the medieval town center and spending a couple of hours in Honfleur's delightful harbor area.
-Just before arriving in Cabourg, where we spent two nights, we stopped at a local apple orchard, where we toured their Calvados distillery and tasted cider, Calvados, and local cheeses.
+Just before arriving in Cabourg, where we spent two nights, we stopped at a local apple orchard, where we toured a Calvados distillery and tasted cider, Calvados, and local cheeses.

 The next day was devoted to D-Day sites and the D-Day Museum in Arromanches-les-Bains.
-After leaving our Cabourg hotel, we spent most of the day at Mont-Saint-Michel, a medieval monastery that sits atop an island.
+After leaving our Cabourg hotel, we spent most of the day at Mont-Saint-Michel, a medieval monastery atop an island.
 We spent that night in Saint-Malo at a lovely seaside hotel.

 Paris: Travel Day and Paris on Our Own

 We took an Air France flight to Paris' Charles de Gaulle Airport.
 Go Ahead Tours provided instructions, so we knew that we had to clear customs and immigration before we met the Go Ahead representatives.
 The representatives stood in a large crowd of people, holding up signs, so they were easy to find.

 We boarded a Go Ahead van for the half-hour trip to our hotel.
 The other tour participants were traveling together, and we spent the journey introducing ourselves and talking about our plans for the trip.
 We arrived at our Paris hotel at about 9:30 a. m.